Psychological Thriller · Limited Series · Chicago

 Path to Screens

-• Festival circuit: SeriesFest, Urbanworld, Outfest, and other episodic programs.
+• Festival circuit: SeriesFest, Urbanworld, Outfest, Chicago International Film Festival, and other episodic programs.

 • AVOD/SVOD via aggregators like Filmhub, aiming for platforms including Tubi, Revry, and Prime Video.